StartBootstrap/startbootstrap-clean-blog-jekyll/_drafts/2019-07-29-neural-music-style-translation.md

 Even though **unsupervised translation** techniques exist (requiring little or no parallel data), they rely on an important assumption, which is that words/sentences in $$L_1$$ and $$L_2$$ can be mapped to a **shared feature space** where their *distributions* will match.
 (This is a bit like trying to decipher an unknown language just by looking at how often different words and phrases occur together, and then somehow mapping that to a language you know.)
-Clearly, this can only work if the training texts in $$L_1$$ and $$L_2$$ are from the same domain (i.e. on the same set of topics); just imagine trying to match the distribution of words in French recipes to German children's books!
+This can only work if the training texts in $$L_1$$ and $$L_2$$ are from the same domain (i.e. on the same set of topics); just imagine trying to match the distribution of words in French recipes to German children's books!

 Sadly, it's not clear at all that such an assumption should hold for music, given the fact that different musical styles may have completely different characteristics (similarly to texts from different domains).
 This could be one of the reasons some of the recent attempts at unsupervised music style translation[^1]<sup>,</sup>[^2] haven't been as successful as one might hope (especially considering the successes of style transfer for images[^3]).